shubham12412/ds-algo-learning/next/get-idea.md

 ***prefix sum give you => no of interval which is open but not closed yet***

 ***could think like no of open parenthesis for which closed parenthesis not seen yet***

+5) geeksforgeeks.org/find-surpasser-count-of-each-element-in-array/

+inversion like idea , explore more this trick